 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

 We know that culture guides the way people behave in society as a whole.
 But culture also plays a key role in organisations, which have their own unique set of values, beliefs and ways of doing business.
-This unit explores the concepts of national and organisational culture and the factors that influence both.
+This free course, Business organisations and their environments: Culture, explores the concepts of national and organisational culture and the factors that influence both.

 - Current section: Introduction

 - 5 Conclusions

 - Keep on learning